timthedevguy/BuySYS/README.md

 AmSYS
 =====
-AmSYS is an Eve Alliance/Corporation Buyback system.
-The system was designed to allow members to sell materials to the Alliance/Corporation by copying inventory data from the game to a browser.
-The system will then provide the Estimate and a 'auth code' (order number).
+AmSYS is an Eve Alliance/Corporation Logistics system.
+The system was designed to allow members to interact with Corporation / Alliance programs via a browser.

 #### Current Features